Liverpool: Government

-For the purposes of local government, the city of Liverpool is classified as a metropolitan borough.
+For the purposes of local government, Liverpool is classified as a metropolitan borough with city status.
 The metropolitan borough is located within both the county of Merseyside and the Liverpool City Region.
 Each of these geographical areas is treated as an administrative area with different levels of local governance applying to each.

-Liverpool City Council is the governing body solely for the city of Liverpool and performs functions that are standard of an English Unitary Authority.
+Liverpool City Council is the governing body solely for the Metropolitan Borough of Liverpool and performs functions that are standard of an English Unitary Authority.

-The Liverpool City Region Combined Authority reserves major strategic powers over such things as transport, economic development and regeneration for the city along with the 5 surrounding boroughs of the Liverpool City Region.
-The Combined Authority has competency over areas which have been devolved by national government and are specific to the local area.
+The Liverpool City Region Combined Authority and the Mayor of the Liverpool City Region reserve major strategic powers over such things as transport, economic development and regeneration for the city along with the 5 surrounding boroughs of the Liverpool City Region.
+The Combined Authority has competency over areas which have been devolved by national government and are specific to the city region.

 Nevertheless, there are a few exceptions to local governance apart from these two structures.
 Liverpool was administered by Merseyside County Council between 1974 and 1986 and some residual aspects of organisation which date back to this time have survived.
 When the County Council was disbanded in 1986, most civic functions were transferred to Liverpool City Council.
 However, several authorities such as the police and fire and rescue service, continue to be run at a county-wide level.
 The county of Merseyside, therefore, continues to exist as an administrative area for a few limited services only, while the capability and capacity of the Liverpool City Region Combined Authority is evolving over time.

-The city also elects four members of Parliament (MPs) to the Westminster Parliament.
+The city also elects five members of Parliament (MPs) to the Westminster Parliament, all Labour as of the 2024 general election.

-Three mayors

-The City of Liverpool is governed by three separate mayors, each with their own distinct functions and powers.

-Mayor of Liverpool

-The mayor of Liverpool is directly elected by the public every four years to lead Liverpool City Council.
-The figure is responsible for directing the City Council's policies and appoints cabinet members to run key council functions such as education and housing.
-The council's 90 elected councillors who represent local communities throughout the city are responsible for scrutinising the mayor's decisions and setting the budget and policy framework of the city.
-The mayor's responsibility is to be a powerful voice for the city both nationally and internationally, to lead, build investor confidence, and to direct resources to economic priorities.
-The mayor also exchanges direct dialogue with government ministers and the Prime Minister through his seat at the Cabinet of Mayors.
-Discussions include pressing decision-makers in the government on local issues as well as building relationships with the other directly elected mayors in England and Wales.
-The current Mayor is Joanne Anderson.